ibexa/documentation-developer/docs/update_and_migration/from_4.4/update_from_4.4.md

     psql <database_name> < vendor/ibexa/installer/upgrade/db/postgresql/ibexa-4.4.latest-to-4.5.0.sql
     ```

+#### Migrate richtext namespaces

+If you earlier upgraded from v3.3 to v4.x and haven't run the migratescript yet, do it now, run:

+`./bin/console ibexa:migrate:richtext-namespaces`

 #### Ibexa Open Source

 If you have no access to Ibexa DXP's `ibexa/installer` package, apply the following database update: